 The club donated over 300 children’s helmets to Suwannee and Madison counties (where the Florida Bicycle Safari is held) and to the Clermont area schools (where the Horrible Hundred is held).
 The club also donated helmets to the Down Syndrome Foundation of Central Florida to support their iCan Bike event.

-The club again in 2013 was a major sponsor of the Tour de Cure ride which benefits the American Diabetes Association.
-The FFW team raised more money for the ADA than any other cycling club in 2013, almost $13,000.
-The Freewheelers also sponsored teams for the Champions Ride for Charities which benefits The Share Center and The Boys & Girls Clubs of Central Florida, as well as the CF Cycle for Life which benefits the Cystic Fibrosis Foundation.
-The club donated to the New Hope for Kids Charity in support of their Christmas Kids Ride.
-The Freewheelers donated over $1600 to sponsor club members to participate in the inaugural Share the Road Celebration of Cycling weekend event which featured advocacy and education programs as well as several area rides and benefited Bike Florida and the Florida Bicycle Association.
+The club again in 2014 was a major sponsor of the Tour de Cure ride which benefits the American Diabetes Association.
+The FFW team raised was one of the top fund raising clubs with almost $12,000 donated for the team.
+The Freewheelers also sponsored teams for the Champions Ride for Charities which benefits The Share Center and The Boys & Girls Clubs of Central Florida, as well as the CF Cycle for Life which benefits the Cystic Fibrosis Foundation and the Winter Garden Bike Fest and benefits Drop it ‘N’ Drive to discourage texting while driving.
+The club also donated to the New Hope for Kids Charity in support of their Christmas Kids Ride.

-Additional donations were made to the Ocala Mountain Bike Association to continue their off-road trail development and maintenance programs, the Goldenrod Community Alliance which focuses on Cady Way Trail safety and crime prevention, and the Ride of Silence to honor cyclists who have been injured or killed and to raise awareness of cyclists on the road.
+Additional donations were made to the Ocala Mountain Bike Association and the Southern Off Road Bicycle Association to continue their off-road trail development and maintenance programs, the Goldenrod Community Alliance which focuses on Cady Way Trail safety and crime prevention, and the Ride of Silence to honor cyclists who have been injured or killed and to raise awareness of cyclists on the road.